Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: It's gonna be okay, Buck.

-[Steve goes over to the Quantum portal and dons the Quantum su
+[Steve goes over to the Quantum portal and dons the Quantum sui